andrewfishersb/Stockipy-Android-App/README.md

 ## Known Bugs or Improvements
-* Can't click into recipe detail from favorite recipes.
-* Calories are not appearing in firebase database.
-* favorite recipes can repeat themselves.
 * When an item is liked then the user goes to another page and comes back to the same page the heart is empty again.
 * Can like the same item again.